What is the Integrated Listening Systems program?

 Where can you find a practitioner?

 If you’re interested in using this program, it’s a good idea to talk about it with your GP or one of the other professionals working with your child.
-You could also talk with your NDIA planner, NDIS early childhood partner or NDIS local area coordination partner, if you have one.
+You could also talk about it with your NDIA planner, NDIS early childhood early intervention (ECEI) coordinator or NDIS local area coordinator (LAC), if you have one.